Secuoyas-Experience/covid-19-es/README.md

 This repo is intended to extend the resources publicly provided by the Spanish Health Ministry.

+Reports at the the National administrative level are published at [Ministry of Health](https://www.mscbs.gob.es/profesionales/saludPublica/ccayes/alertasActual/nCov-China/situacionActual.htm).

+Reports at the regional level for Andalucía are published by the `Junta de Andalucía(https://www.juntadeandalucia.es/organismos/saludyfamilias/areas/salud-vida/paginas/Nuevo_Coronavirus.html)

-Reports are published at [Ministry of Health](https://www.mscbs.gob.es/profesionales/saludPublica/ccayes/alertasActual/nCov-China/situacionActual.htm).
-However, reports are hard to retrieve, and data is hardcoded.
+Reports are hard to retrieve, and data is hardcoded.
 As a result, we have digitized and organized reports and data, in order to make analysis by third parties easier and faster, as we believe that speed is paramount.